 Following on the heels of A Smeary Spot, Living Room (2017) this is the second in a five part cycle of related multi-channel video installations.
 This episode is focused around exploring notions of the ‘body’ as it is both exploited and an agential resource.

-The video, titled Living Room (2017–ongoing), is the installation’s central work; it was filmed in the New Museum’s 231 Bowery building that houses the artist residency program.
-Moving from its basement through the stairwells (partially renovated and often bearing relics of previous eras) and into a series of found and constructed interiors, the video treats the entire building as both a stage and a metaphorical body.
+This two-channel video, titled Living Room was filmed at 231 Bowery, the building that houses the New Museums’ artist residency program.
+Shot in a series of found and constructed interiors, the video treats the entire building as both a stage and a metaphorical body.
 The work is divided among four sites within the building; a living room, a bathroom, the stairwell and the basement.
-The building exists as a hermetic ecosystem and protagonist in the narrative of Living Room, as performers use their bodies to labor and leisure, choreograph and dialogue, bathe and subsist within this vital architectural interior.
+The building exists as a hermetic ecosystem and protagonist in the narrative of Living Room, as performers use their bodies to labor and leisure, choreograph and dialogue, recuperate and subsist within this vital architectural interior.
 Furniture and props likewise act as both benign objects and political subjects.
 The video features a unique soundtrack by Geo Wyeth and choreography by NIC Kay.